webmakaka/javadev.org/website/00-index.md

 Another alternative - gitlab.com

-May be later i'll up my own gitlab service and will store all project on place where no one will not block my codes.
+May be later I'll up my own gitlab service and will store all project on place where no one can block my codes.

 Thanks.